 We also have some other guides you may find relevant.
 There are top 10 lists for [deep breath] the best car vacuum, the best robot vacuum cleaner, the best Shark vacuum cleaner, the best Dyson cordless vacuum cleaners (opens in new tab) – try our guide to the best Dyson deals (opens in new tab) if you seek a bargain – and, of course, the best vacuum cleaner overall.
 Yes, that is quite a lot of lists of vacuum cleaners.
 But if you don't wish to get bogged down with heavyweight lists of vacs, try this guide to handheld ones instead.

-The best handheld vacuum cleaners we've tried
+The best handheld vacuum cleaners we've tested

 This fits squarely into the category of a handheld that is also a stick vac, so if you are absolutely determined to not have that functionality, please make your way to entry number 2 on this list.
 The Omni-glide is a worthy, if slightly pricey, winner of this category however, as it serves up excellent cleaning power.
 That's not only due to the motor, which provides more suction than its relatively sedate 50W of power would suggest, but also the excellent cleaning heads.
 You've got the 'Omnidirectional Fluffy' head that gives the device its name, and is superb for cleaning larger areas and a Mini Motorised tool that's perfect for upholstery, stairs and vehicles.
 The Combination tool – a mix of a brush tool for dusting and a crevice tool for, erm, crevices is less good but I've seen worse.